 This discovery can be painful initially but awareness is the first step towards solving any problem.

-These are 13 things you might be doing to your partner, without even realizing they are toxic:
+These are 13 things you might be doing to your partner, without even realizing they are toxic.
+Let’s explore the signs you are the toxic partner in the relationship.

 1) You are a control freak.